SSigl/Biostatistics---IRT-functions/README.md

 > "sc_gp" for "score group" : this is an optional parameter, by default set to 1 ; "sc_gp" indicates in how many levels we need to recode the total score, to improve the plot's readibility ; indeed, for example if we study a subscale of 6 items between 1 and 5, the score might goes from 0 (because of missing values) to 30 ; then, we might want to recode this score variable so it has only 3, 4 or 5 levels for instance ;

-> "diffvar" is an optional parameter ; it precise the covariate according which we wish to differenciate the item "item" in the dataset "data" ; "diffvar" must be a character string ;
+> "diffvar" is an optional parameter ; it precises the covariate according which we wish to differenciate the item "item" in the dataset "data" ; "diffvar" must be a character string ;

+> "item_dif" is an optional parameter ; it precises that we wish to differenciate two items and apply a simulation to the differenciated item "item" by taking in account another differenciated item "item_dif" in the model ; note that if you wish to apply that kind of simulation, "diffvar" must necessarily be provided (or if it is not, the function will simply lead a classic simulation without taking the "item_dif" in account) ;

 > "samePlot" is an optional parameter ; it is a boolean, by default set to "FALSE".